-- complete the electronic admissions application through 3C Apply; - continuing students must complete a new electronic application (if there has been a lapse in enrollment of two (2) or more regular semesters), - arrange to have transcripts of high school and all college work sent to the Registrar.
+- complete the electronic admissions application at www.cccapply.org; - continuing students must complete a new electronic application (if there has been a lapse in enrollment of two (2) or more regular semesters), - arrange to have transcripts of high school and all college work sent to the Admissions & Records Office.
 (All transcripts become the property of Palo Verde College and cannot be returned to the student.)